General Notes and Precautions

 THINGS ABOUT THE LABIA MAJORA RECONSTRUCTION YOU SHOULD KNOW

-- In case of unsatisfactory results or complications, correction surgery may be performed as appropriate and possible.
-In this respect, you and the physician should come to discuss the solution together.
+- Labia Majora Reconstruction has limitations and cannot absolutely ensure satisfactory results because there are so many factors affecting the surgery’s success.
+In case of unsatisfactory results or complications, correction surgery may be performed as appropriate and possible.
+In this respect, you and the physician should come to discuss for the solution together.

 BEFORE THE LABIA MAJORA RECONSTRUCTION PROCEDURE